Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ### Axway API Gateway

-In the case of high demand, Axway recommends to turn off the trace event logging of the Gateway.
+In the case of high demand, Axway recommends turning off the trace event logging of the Gateway.
 In this situation, the Traceability Agent will not be able to monitor the transactions or report the corresponding traffic.

 ### AWS API Gateway